ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Additional features: create booking

 **<span style='color: #a3842c'>react-hook-form setValue:** [https://react-hook-form.com/docs/useform/setvalue]

+## Deployment with Netlify and Vercel

+### Deploying to Netlify

+`npm run build`

+You can select in the main menu *Add new Site / Manually*:  [https://app.netlify.com/drop]

+Site Settings / Change site name
 <!---
 [comment]: it works with text, you can rename it how you want